erithobra/sequelize-associations/README.md

 - Implement a hasMany/belongsTo association between `Owner` and `Pet`
 - Return all pets belonging to an owner in the INDEX route
 - Create a migration for `ownerId` in the `Pets` table
-- Add a validation to `Pet`
+- Add a validation to the `Pet` model
-- Limit the fields that are returned from the database.
+- Limit the fields that are returned from the database

 <br>